-Blizzard granted patent for ‘Overwatch’ highlight replays
+Blizzard is trying to patent ‘Overwatch’ highlight replays

 The Play of the Game highlight at the end of Overwatch is arguably one of the best bits of the game.
-Now, nearly two years after starting the application process, Blizzard finally has a patent for it.
-Submitted in December 2016 and granted just two weeks ago, the patent describes the algorithm behind the feature, which lead designer Jeff Kaplan described last year as being "about 70 percent of where we want Play of the Game to be."
+Now, nearly two years after starting the application process, Blizzard has finally confirmed it wants to patent it.
+Submitted in December 2016 and made public just two weeks ago, the patent describes the algorithm behind the feature, which lead designer Jeff Kaplan described last year as being "about 70 percent of where we want Play of the Game to be."

-It's not clear if the team think the feature has improved since then, but now it has the patent it can work on making it better.
 The patent describes winning categories in detail -- maybe in a bid to prevent other game devs from copying scoring methods -- including shutdown, sharpshooter and life saver.
 It works largely as you'd expect.
 When a match has been completed, the game server performs a pass over the event log and gives each event a plurality of scores.
 Each of the scores represents a different play of the game category and each category is associated with a different set of criteria used for scoring.

 In describing sharpshooter, for example, the patent says, "A sniper character generally has an extremely long range and therefore the distance factor may be weighed less heavily when determining the sharpshooter score for a sniper shot.
 In addition, certain factors may be weighted higher than others due to drastically increasing the difficulty of the shots, such as shots where the player, the enemy, or both are airborne."
 The patent also includes a clause for sharing plays to social media.

-Note: Update: This article has been updated to reflect that Blizzard intends to protect its replay system, but hasn't yet received the patent for it.